 1 row in set

--- offset is a positive number, indicating the 10th element from the left, which is greater than the array length, returning an empty array
+-- offset is a positive value, indicating the 10th element from the left.
+However, since the offset exceeds the array length, an empty array is returned.

 SELECT array_slice([1,2,3,4,5,6,7,8,9],10);